tansawit/personal-site-hugo/content/posts/an-introduction-to-minitswap.md

 When designing Minitswap, we had 3 main goals:

-1. Solve the liquidity fragmentation problem of current fast bridges
+1. Minimize and potentially solve the liquidity fragmentation problem of current fast bridges
 2. Zero waiting period for asset transfers between L1 and L2 in either direction
-3. Minimize risks for liquidity providers

 with the overall objective of generally providing users with the best bridging experience throughout the ecosystem.